 Harmful Effects of Tobacco and Smoking

-To read Urdu version of this article, click here.
+To read the Urdu version of this article, click here.

 By Dr. Faheem Mahmood Butt (Consultant Pulmonologist, SKMCH&RC, Lahore)